 Little Rock is a relatively large city located in the state of Arkansas.
 With a population of 197,992 people and 51 constituent neighborhoods, Little Rock is the largest community in Arkansas.

 Little Rock real estate is some of the most expensive in Arkansas, although Little Rock house values don't compare to the most expensive real estate in the U.S.

 Little Rock is a decidedly white-collar city, with fully 85.59% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Little Rock is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Little Rock who work in office and administrative support (13.76%), sales jobs (11.57%), and management occupations (9.86%).

 Also of interest is that Little Rock has more people living here who work in computers and math than 95% of the places in the US.

-The population of Little Rock is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.48% of adults in Little Rock have a bachelor's degree or even advanced degree.
+The citizens of Little Rock are very well educated compared to the average community in the nation: 39.30% of adults in Little Rock have a bachelor's degree or even advanced degree.

 The most common language spoken in Little Rock is English.
 Other important languages spoken here include Spanish and Chinese.